 - Advancement Report lists each youth member that has new ranks, merit badges, and awards.
 This is the official Unit Advancement Report to be signed and submitted to either Scout Shop or Marriott Scout Service Center.

 - Unit Awards Summary lists the number of new ranks, merit badges, and awards by name as a shopping list.

 - Advancement Update Summary lists any ranks, merit badges, and awards that were already in the member record and were updated online.

-If you have any questions or comments, contact your District Advancement Chair, Unit Commissioner, or your District Executive.
+If you have any questions or comments, contact your District Advancement Chair.